Esraa-creator/reading-note/class-11.md

 load, you can create image sprites.

 ### Practical Information
-* Search engine optimization h XX elps visitors find your sites when using search engines.
+* Search engine optimization helps visitors find your sites when using search engines.
 * Analytics tools such as Google Analytics allow you to see how many people visit your site, how they find it,